NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     ``stereo -t pinhole``), and cannot be used when processing ISIS images at this time.*

-left-image-crop-win xoff yoff xsize ysize
-    Do stereo in a sub-region of the left image [default: use the entire image].

-right-image-crop-win xoff yoff xsize ysize
-    When combined with ``left-image-crop-win``, do stereo in given subregions of left and right images.
-The crop windows can be determined using ``stereo_gui``.
-It is important to note that when both of these are specified, we explicitly crop the input images to these regions, which does not happen when ``left-image-crop-win`` alone is specified.
-In that case we use the full images but only restrict the computation to the specified region.

 force-use-entire-range (default = false)
     By default, the Stereo Pipeline will normalize ISIS images so that their maximum and minimum channel values are :math:`\pm`\ 2